develoverz/taste-case-one/README.md

-developed by develoverz
+developed by develovers
-welcome to our world of codes
+welcome to world of coding